 About the facsimile

 The book was printed digitally, the illustrations are black and white.
 The sides of the bookblock are painted darker than the inside paper color.
 The cover is made from wood and it is bound in leather, the pages are sewed manually on ribs.
 The book closes with four metal clasps, on the cover is an embossed emblem visible, with the title of the book.
-We placed a black leather label with guilded letters and guilded decoration on the spine.
+We placed a leather label with guilded letters and guilded decoration on the spine.
 Opening and closing the book one can admire the beautiful mottled end paper.
 The colour of the leather can be slightly different from the photo.